EP335: How to Handle Inflation and Pricing Without Creating Price Resistance

 Now, let's say you're retired and have a fixed income that's not adjusting for inflation.
 And you have your money sitting in the bank.
 Your money is going to buy less and less every year if inflation occurs.

 This is what a lot of people call a hidden tax.
-Even though you aren’t cutting a check for it and technically not sending money directly to the government, the government is essentially taking wealth from you through the inflation of the currency.
+Even though you aren’t cutting a check for it, you’re slowly losing money through inflation.

-So imagine that there are 100 high-end designer handbags on a limited run sold globally.
+Imagine that there are 100 high-end designer handbags sold globally on a limited run.
 Are they going to be more expensive or less expensive than if you were to make 10,000 of those?

-Of course, they will be more expensive because there's more demand and it's scarce.
+Of course, they will be more expensive because they’re scarce and there's more demand.

-That's why in the art world, when an artist is deceased, and if they're famous, you're going to have a bunch of people essentially fighting over their art.
+That's why in the art world, when an artist is deceased, and if they're famous, you're going to have a bunch of people essentially fighting over their art, because the demand just went up..

-Let's say that you are a semi-fine jeweler and silver goes up by 50%.
-You have to factor that into the sale of your $100 ring.
+Let's say that you’re a semi-fine jeweler and the cost of silver goes up by 50%.
+Now you have to factor that cost increase into all of your pieces, and so does every other jeweler..

 You might have to become better at marketing, or better at sales, or better at advertising to be able to do things more efficiently in order to offset the increase in cost somewhere else.